davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 Does your team know which licenses, features, and settings your product requires?
 The TSO knows, but it cannot tell you.

 The discoverability issue

-## SDLC Process and Compliance

-TSO changes are difficult to review, which has the effect of risking compliance needs.

 ## TSO as Binary Blob